volkm/learntla-v2/docs/core/invariants.rst

 Now the next two steps:

 1. Actually implement ``IsUnique(s)``.
 2. Currently, ``is_unique`` starts out true and flips to false if we find a duplicate.
-If the sequence *isn't* unique, then the invariant would fail as soon as we start— ``is_unique`` is true but ``IsUnique(seq)`` will be false.
+If the sequence *isn't* unique, then the invariant would fail as soon as we start — ``is_unique`` is true but ``IsUnique(seq)`` will be false.
 So we only want to check the "invariant" after the algorithm finishes running.

 Writing ``IsUnique(s)`` *properly* requires learning some things.
 Writing it *improperly* is possible though, so let's start with that, then cover (2), the double back to doing ``IsUnique`` properly.